My debut blog post

 4. Gardening as a metaphor

 FYI—I’ve only been gardening for a few years, but the insight and stress relief it has provided me as a creative person and teacher has been amazing.
 I’ll be sharing lots of gardening pictures from my small backyard, like the ones below from last summer.
 I garden in Massachusetts, zone 7a.
 More flowers than food so far, but I’m learning.
-I’m no gardening expert, but I will absolutely connect parallels between gardening, teaching, and writing—they are too vast to ignore.
+I’m no gardening expert, but I will absolutely connect parallels between gardening, teaching, and writing—they are too obvious to ignore.

 See you Sunday!